top of page

 Integrated Community Supports (ICS) Improvements

-For the past few years, small assisted living providers have been encouraged to transition to the
+For the past few years, small assisted living providers have been encouraged to transition to the Integrated Community Supports (ICS) program.
+However, the program’s implementation has been chaotic, and providers face obstacles in making the transition or navigating the new program as an ICS provider.

 Codification of the ICS Program

-requirements because there are no statutory guidelines.
+The ICS program is a creation of DHS and providers struggle to navigate the program requirements because there are no statutory guidelines.
 Codifying the program in statute would create transparency about the program’s functionality and its processes.
 It will also allow for provider input in the program so that improvements can be made during future legislative sessions.

 ICS Licensing Issues

-delays in licensing and approval processes and there is no clear process or timeline for ICS licensing approval.
+Providers who are actively transitioning to providing ICS services are facing months of delays in licensing and approval processes and there is no clear process or timeline for ICS licensing approval.
 Providers are frequently forced to pay for apartments where they cannot provide services while they wait for the settings to be approved.
 More importantly, the clients who are transitioning to the new settings are in limbo as they wait to move to a new setting.
 RPAMN seeks legislative support for the licensing process changes, review timelines, and state resources needed to address these untenable administrative delays.

 Assisted Living Licensing Service Termination Changes